mxamber/AO3scrape/README.md

 # AO3scrape

-scraping fandom numbers from AO3
+Tool for scraping and exporting fandom numbers from AO3.